redroguea1/mern-hackathon/README.md

 - Don't prioritize the CSS early on.
 However, examining the CSS of other components will help when the time comes to polish things up.

-- Do you remember Lake Arrowhead Homes for Sale where we copied the a `<tr>` element to use as a template for adding a new home to the DOM?
-Copying and pasting the React Elements rendered by [the deployed SEI CAFE](https://sei-cafe.herokuapp.com/orders) provides a fantastic starting point for each new component's JSX!
+- Copying and pasting the React Elements rendered by [the deployed SEI CAFE](https://sei-cafe.herokuapp.com/orders) provides a fantastic starting point for each new component's JSX!

   <img src="https://i.imgur.com/QYrCawZ.png">